Database Information Retrieval

 Information retrieval (search) in databases works similarly and differently than it does with the web.
 Like with the web, database information retrieval works on documents in a corpus.
 We search that corpus using queries, and how we construct our queries is important.

 Documents in databases though are a bit different.
 As discussed in the previous section, websites exist in a fairly organized hierarchy (with respect to top level domains, etc.), but web pages themselves are not always very structured.
-Instead, search engines have become really good at taking all that unstructured text and making sense of it.
+Instead, search engines have become really good at making sense of unstructured text.

 Academic databases, on the other hand, generally work with fairly structured documents; that is, they index structured bibliographic records, like the one in Figure 1 below.
 While they may also index full text documents if those documents are accessible to the database, the focus is on bibliographic records.
 If only bibliographic records are indexed, the database is usually called an abstract and indexing database (A&I database).
-Otherwise it's called a full text database if it provides full text.
-Many of the databases that we have access to at our library are a mix of the two.
+Otherwise it's called a full text database if it provides access to the full text of information sources.
+Many of the databases that we have access to at our university library are a mix of the two.

 Academic Search Complete results